 Let's Make a Deal

 The book has a section on the Monty Hall problem.
 However, the question of "do you switch doors or not?" is also answered handily by several different frequentist approaches.
 See my The Monty Hall (or Let's Make a Deal) Problem.
-Notable is that Clayton outright rejects simulation as an answer.
+Notable is that Clayton outright rejects simulation as an answer (apparently choosing valid answers to reject is not ad hoc).
 In my opinion, it is the most satisfying answer.
+Of course, in an interview, Clayton talks about how approximations are great and who needs analytic solutions anyway.

 Proofs of God